mosse-security/mcsi-library/docs/ways-of-working/analytics-techniques.md

 # Analytics Techniques

 Structured analytic techniques (SATs) are a set of tools used by analysts to improve the quality of their analysis and reduce the impact of cognitive biases and errors.
 SATs are based on the premise that humans are fallible and that our cognitive limitations can lead to errors in analysis.
 The goal of SATs is to provide a framework for analysis that minimizes the impact of these cognitive biases and errors.

+## Why are SATs important in cybersecurity?

+In the field of cybersecurity, Structured Analytic Techniques (SATs) serve as a critical set of tools to enhance the quality and reliability of analysis.
+These techniques are designed to counteract cognitive limitations and biases.

+SATs assist analysts in systematically breaking down cybersecurity problems, ensuring that assumptions, biases, and established cognitive patterns are thoroughly scrutinized.
+This methodical approach to analysis helps in identifying subtle patterns and anomalies in data, situations or events.

+By employing structured techniques, cybersecurity analysts can rigorously evaluate their hypotheses and conclusions, providing a more transparent and robust analysis.
+Moreover, SATs offer a balance between intuitive and methodical problem-solving, adding rigor to the analysis and making it easier to communicate and justify conclusions to stakeholders.

+In an era where cybersecurity challenges are becoming increasingly intricate, the application of SATs is vital for ensuring that the underlying analysis driving cybersecurity strategies is as sound, comprehensive, and unbiased as possible.

+## How you should choose a technique?

+Choosing the right technique in structured analytics is crucial to the success of any analysis.
+This decision can significantly influence the accuracy, relevance, and impact of your findings.
+Here are key factors to consider when selecting an analytical technique:

+1. **Understand the Objective:** Begin by clearly defining the goal of your analysis.
+Are you trying to identify trends, predict future events, understand complex relationships, or solve a specific problem?
+The objective will guide you in choosing the most appropriate technique.

+2. **Know Your Audience:** Tailor your technique to the needs and comprehension level of your audience.
+If your findings will be presented to non-technical stakeholders, choose methods that can be easily explained and visualized.

+3. **Evaluate Resources and Constraints:** Be realistic about the resources available, including time, expertise, and computational power.
+Some techniques might require more advanced skills or computing resources than others.

+4. **Check for Relevance and Applicability:** Ensure the technique aligns with the current industry standards and best practices.
+It should also be relevant to the specific field or sector of your analysis.

+5. **Flexibility and Scalability:** Consider how adaptable the technique is to changes and how well it can scale with increased data or evolving requirements.

+6. **Iterative Testing and Validation:** Finally, remember that selecting a technique is not always a one-time decision.
+Be prepared to iteratively test different methods and validate their effectiveness in addressing your analysis objectives.

 ## Decompose and Visualize